Raku/atom-language/CONTRIBUTING.md

 Anything else is an *enhancement* .
 Because of this, a priority system is the best way to categorize any issues.

-* `priority:high` is reserved for bugs which ruin highlighting for potentially a large number of lines below.
+* `priority:high` is reserved for bugs which ruin highlighting for a large number of lines below/around them.
+Often these will ruin highlighting for most if not all of the remaining document.
-* `priority:medium` is for medium bugs that may after a small amount of surrounding text or missing features/improvements that are glaring flaws.
+* `priority:medium` is for medium bugs that may alter a small amount of surrounding text.
+It is also for missing features/enhancements that are very important.
-* `priority:low` is for either small bugs that don't ruin the highlighting of any surrounding text or reasonable improvements.
+* `priority:low` is for either small bugs that don't ruin the highlighting of any surrounding text or reasonable enhancements.
+* `priority:fun` is enhancements that are not a priority, but would be nice to implement.

 ## Making Changes to the Grammar and Helpful Tips: